 The entrance to the meditation center is located on Cuthbert St. The registration area doors will be locked five minutes after the scheduled class time.
 Because our registration area is down the hall from the meditation space, we are not able to offer late seating after that time - the class assistant will be occupied in the meditation hall.

 What else do I need to know?

 It is customary to remove one’s shoes before entering the meditation room.
-There are shoe racks and benches in the registration area.
+There are benches in the hallway before the meditation space where you can remove your shoes and place them underneath.
 To help keep the meditation space clean, we ask that students avoid bringing food and drinks into the meditation room.
-Snacks and beverages can be consumed in the lounge area at the back of the center.
+Snacks and beverages can be consumed in the lounge area.

 Is the NKT Tibetan Buddhism?